CDAGaming/CraftPresence-Wow-Edition/README.md

   - Minecraft 1.1.0 and Below may not work on Forge, and may require a Modified Minecraft Jar with ModLoader + ModLoaderMP
   - Support for Issues related to Vanilla Code, Forge, or ModLoader is extremely Limited

-## Disclaimers
+## Disclaimers & Additional Info

 #### Minecraft Object Obfuscation
-Due to Obfuscation in Minecraft, some of Minecraft Objects such as GUIs, Dimensions, or Servers must be opened once in the session in order to be separately customized.
+Due to Obfuscation in Minecraft, some of Minecraft Objects such as GUIs, Dimensions, or Servers must be opened once in the session to be separately customized.

+#### Icon Request
+Not seeing an Icon you like or have a suggestion for an Icon to add/modify on the Default Client ID?

+If so, you can make a request on my [Issue Tracker](https://gitlab.com/CDAGaming/CraftPresence/issues/), so long as the following requirements are met:

+- If adding an Icon from a dimension, Specify the Mod's Link that the dimension derives from
+  - This is because specific Icon IDs must be used, which can be found by the mod or from checking your Logs/Chat after entering the dimension as CraftPresence will tell you the ID expected
+- A 512x512 or 1024x1024 Icon to be used
+  - Icons near these Sizes are also allowed, but may not give a great final quality
+- If Requesting an Icon be Modified or Removed from the Default Client ID, please specify a reason why
+  - Mostly just so It can be logged why it was changed for future reference

 #### Discord TOS
 As with other RPC Mods, this Mod uses your in-Game Data to send Display Information to a 3rd Party Service (In this Case, Discord).

-The Terms of Service relating to Creating your own Discord ID can be found [here](https://discordapp.com/developers/docs/legal)
+The Terms of Service relating to Creating a Discord ID for icons can be found [here](https://discordapp.com/developers/docs/legal)